AntoineJT/TiltedOnline/GETTINGSTARTED.md

 The following requirements are needed as mentioned in the [Readme](https://github.com/tiltedphoques/TiltedOnline#windows):

-You will need [Visual Studio 2019](https://www.visualstudio.com/downloads/) (the community edition is freely available for download) and [Directx SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812) to build the project, aswell [Node.js](https://nodejs.org/en/) for the scripts to run properly.
+You will need [Visual Studio 2019](https://www.visualstudio.com/downloads/) (the community edition is freely available for download) and [DirectX SDK](https://www.microsoft.com/en-us/download/details.aspx?id=6812) to build the project, aswell [Node.js](https://nodejs.org/en/) for the scripts to run properly.

 ### Generating the project files